-Housing and dining compliance problems can also arise when athletes are on campus when classes are not in session, such as before classes in the fall, during winter and spring breaks, and after classes end in the spring.
-The common problems include providing men's teams but not women's teams with sufficient funds to cover the housing and dining costs.
-This includes the availability of fundraised monies for men's teams that cover meal costs, when women's teams do not have the resources to pay for meals.
+The housing and dining program component also covers compliance problems that may arise when athletes are on campus when classes are not in session, such as before classes in the fall, during winter and spring breaks, and after classes end in the spring.
+Avoid the obvious compliance problems, such as providing boys' teams but not girls' teams with sufficient funds for meals and any housing that may be provided; this includes the availability of fundraised monies for boys' teams that cover meal costs, when girls' teams do not have the resources to pay for meals.
 The lack of funds during term breaks can also affect the scheduling of teams' practices and even competitions.

 Some teams prefer to travel during winter and spring breaks, and travel opportunities would be analyzed under the Title IX program component of travel and per diem allowances.
 Some coaches, even when adequate funding is available, choose to give athletes a break or plan conditioning schedules that athletes may do on their own.
-Thus, determining compliance involves analyzing the extent to which the women's and men's teams that want housing and dining benefits during term breaks receive them.
-Even when all teams that want to be on campus during these times can make such arrangements, compliance problems may still arise when, for example: men's teams are provided better housing in hotels while women's teams are in campus dormitories, and more per diem is provided to male athletes than female athletes.
+Thus, determining compliance involves analyzing the extent to which the girls' and boys' teams that want housing and dining benefits during term breaks receive them.
+Even when all teams that want to be on campus during these times can make such arrangements, compliance problems may still arise when, for example: more per diem is provided to male athletes than female athletes; and boys' teams are provided better housing than girls' teams.